 It was agreed that the current Research Programme should be made available on the SPRFMO website, with previous versions also archived on the website.

-Review of international best practices in bycatch and incidental catches (seabirds, marine mammals and reptiles) and mitigation options in pelagic and fisheries
+Review of international best practices in bycatch and incidental catches (seabirds, marine mammals and reptiles) and mitigation options in pelagic and demersal fisheries

 Igor Debski gave a presentation on paper SC-01-10.
 This paper reviews mitigation options for minimising the bycatch of species of concern, including seabirds, marine mammals, reptiles and fish species listed as endangered by the Convention on the Conservation of Migratory Species of Wild Animals or those protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-The review found that robust and practical seabird mitigation options and best practice advice are international, well-developed and available for longline and trawl fisheries.
+The review found that robust and practical seabird mitigation options and best practice advice are international, well-developed and available for demersal longline and trawl fisheries.
 Seabird mitigation options for purse seine fisheries and mitigation options for other species of concern are less well developed.

 The SC supported the following recommendations emanating from this review:

-Recognition that best practice seabird mitigation for longline and trawl fisheries has been developed by working groups of the Agreement on the Conservation of Albatrosses and Petrels, and that a range of resources exist to support the implementation of these bycatch measures and;
+Recognition that best practice seabird mitigation for demersal longline and trawl fisheries has been developed by working groups of the Agreement on the Conservation of Albatrosses and Petrels, and that a range of resources exist to support the implementation of these bycatch measures and;

 In order to better understand any potential bycatch of species of concern in SPRFMO fisheries, further robust data collection and reporting for species of concern is necessary.